 In June 2014, we adopted and approved the Deferred Compensation Plan.
 The Deferred Compensation Plan is a nonqualified deferred compensation program that we sponsor to provide non-employee directors and certain of our management employees designated by our board of directors the opportunity to defer compensation under the plan.
 The effective date for the Deferred Compensation Plan for the first year was July 1, 2014, and thereafter the plan year runs from January 1 to December 31.
 We established a trust for the purpose of reserving any benefits that may become payable under the Deferred Compensation Plan.
-Participation in the Deferred Compensation Plan and the expenses associated with maintaining the plan, in May 2017, our board of directors terminated the Deferred Compensation Plan and no deferrals have been contributed to the plan since then.
+Participation in the Deferred Compensation Plan has been limited since its adoption, and none of our independent directors have ever participated in the plan.
+In light of the limited utilization of the Deferred Compensation Plan and the expenses associated with maintaining the plan, in May 2017, our board of directors terminated the Deferred Compensation Plan and no deferrals have been contributed to the plan since then.
 All contributions by a participant remain fully vested.
 Distributions from the Deferred Compensation Plan will be governed by the Code and the terms of the plan.